Coronavirus lockdown: Traders express mixed reactions

 Madam Aisha Abubakar, a Cosmetic seller at Okaishie, said a second lockdown would affect her business badly because that was the only means of support for her family.

-She said what was needed was strict enforcement of COVID-19 protocols and not a lockdown, which would “break” the local economy.
+She said what was needed was strict enforcement of the protocols and not a lockdown, which would “break” the local economy.

 Madam Gladys Damtey, a Fashion Designer in Ablekuma, an Accra suburb, said she could not afford to bear the difficulties she went through with her family during the first lockdown and prayed a second one never happened.